Conduktor Gateway Route. Protect. Transform.

 maximumBytesPerSecond: 52428800Migrate and recover with confidence

-Maintain operational continuity during cluster migrations and failover without client-side changes, and validate application fault tolerance through controlled chaos testing.
+Maintain operational continuity during cluster migrations and failover with transparent Kafka proxy redirection, and validate fault tolerance through controlled chaos testing.

 - Cluster switching & failover migrating applications between clusters or switching to failover infrastructure without application config changes or team coordination